6 Tips for Quieting a Loud AC Unit

 Enter a zip below and get matched to top-rated pros near you.

-In the heat of summer, the last thing you want to worry about is whether or not to run the air conditioner because it’s too loud—especially considering the best time to run your AC is throughout the day consistently to get the best performance.
+In the heat of summer, the last thing you want to worry about is whether or not to run the air conditioner because it’s too loud—especially considering the best time to run your AC consistently throughout the day to get the best performance.

-Fortunately, whether the noise you’re hearing is a constant low humming, a loud screeching, or a periodic banging, there are things you can do to reduce noise and keep cool.
-Here are six tips for quieting a noisy air conditioner.
+Fortunately, whether the noise you’re hearing is a constant low humming, a loud screeching, or a periodic banging, you can do things to reduce noise and keep cool.
+Keep reading for tips on how to quiet a noisy air conditioner and get to the source of your problem.

 1. Check your Compressor and Condenser